-CMC Emerging Composers will receive mentoring and professional development opportunities in an individualised programme created in conjunction with Contemporary Music Centre over a period of time.
+CMC Emerging Composers will receive mentoring and professional development opportunities in an individualised programme created in conjunction with the Contemporary Music Centre over a period of time.

 The Contemporary Music Centre, Ireland offers various categories of representation to any eligible composer/music maker working in the area of contemporary art music (see scope below) at a professional level, where music forms the primary focus of their practice, and who was born or has been permanently domiciled on the island of Ireland for five years or longer consecutively.

 The Contemporary Music Centre supports a very wide range of composition: